alex-saunders/ink-ripple/README.md

 # ink-ripple

 The Ink Ripple web component aims to provide a simple, customizable and dependency-free ripple effect, as defined by material design [motion & radial reaction](https://material.io/guidelines/motion/choreography.html#choreography-radial-reaction).
-It is designed to work when placed within any non-inline element.

 - Responds to pointer events to control the ripple
-- Support for customizable accent colours
+- Support for customizable accent colours & opacity
 - Allows 'simulated' ripples (those triggered programatically and not by pointer events)

-**note:** the parent element of the ink-ripple must be positioned using one of relative, absolute, fixed or sticky.
+**note: the parent element of the ink-ripple must be a non-inline element and positioned using relative, absolute, fixed or sticky.**

 <!--
 ```